okeuday/cpg/README.md

 The distributed Erlang functionality automatically creates a fully-connected network topology and is only meant for a Local Area Network (LAN).
-Since a fully-connected network topology is created that requires a net tick time average of 60 seconds (the net tick time is not changed because of the problems that occur due to the assumptions based on its default value, which impacts typical Erlang OTP functionality, e.g., Erlang process links between distributed Erlang nodes) the distributed Erlang node connections are limited to roughly 50-100 nodes.
+Since a fully-connected network topology is created that requires a net tick time average of 60 seconds (the net tick time is not increased to ensure distributed Erlang nodes fail-fast) the distributed Erlang node connections are limited to roughly 50-100 nodes.
 So, that means these process group solutions are only targeting a cluster of Erlang nodes, given the constraints of distributed Erlang and a fully-connected